gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

 expression is versus what we (humans) read it to be.
 This is a very important distinction to make.

-One of the main functions of deprehend is to find and auto-wrap errors so we can handle them properly.
+One of the main functions of Deprehend is to find and auto-wrap errors so we can handle them properly.
 There's a difference between catching an error, dealing with an error and observing the (possibly unknown) error.
 Our focus is on observability.